It Came to Pass

-The witty writer Mark Twain once quipped, "If you took out `it came to pass’ from the Book of Mormon, it would be only a pamphlet."
-An analysis of this phrase, however, shows that it only constitutes 0.5% of the words in the entire text.
-A study of the use of the phrases "it came to pass" and "it shall come to pass" shows significant differences in the way prominent Book of Mormon writers and speakers use the phrase, highlighting distinctions of style.
+The witty writer Mark Twain once quipped, "If you took out 'it came to pass' from the Book of Mormon, it would be only a pamphlet."
+In reality, this phrase only constitutes 0.5% of the words in the entire text of the Book of Mormon.
+But its use is significant and a study of how differently the writers and speakers of the Book of Mormon used it is insightful.

 The phrase "it came to pass" is used 1,353 times in the Book of Mormon (about 65 times per 10,000 words), but it is only used noticeably by eight of the top 11 speakers in the text (Mormon, Nephi, Moroni, Jacob, Helaman I, Lehi, Zeniff, and Zenos).
 The phrase "it shall come to pass" is used only 80 times in the Book of Mormon (four times per 10,000 words).